 Overview

-The study of ordinary life is at the heart of this Folklore programme at University College Cork .
+The study of ordinary life is at the heart of this Folklore programme delivered by the University College Cork .
 Years of experience in teaching and conducting original research into Irish life, traditions and folklore make the Department of Folklore and Ethnology the ideal place to study these aspects of Irish life, and make participating in the Higher Diploma in Folklore a rich and rewarding experience.

 Get more details